UMEP-dev/UMEP-Docs/docs/source/Getting_Started.rst

      :alt:  None
      :align: center

-     When installing UMEP, related Python packages can be installed by clicking **OK**.
+     When installing UMEP, related Python packages can be installed blabla by clicking **OK**.
 Packages can also be installed later (see below).

 As from Spring 2020 parts of UMEP is also available as a `processing plugin <UMEPforProcessing>`.
 Install the same way but search for **UMEP for processing**.
 Some tools in **UMEP for processing** requires *Java*.
 If Java is not installed on your system, visit `www.java.com <www.java.com>`__ and install the latest version.
 Make sure to install correct version based on your system architecture (32- or 64-bit).